-Bradley International Airport (BDL) in Connecticut is approximately one hour’s drive from the school.
-NMH provides free bus service only from Bradley International Airport to our campus on June 29 and back to Bradley Airport on August 3, 2019.
+Bradley International Airport (BDL) in Connecticut is approximately one hour’s drive from NMH.
+The Summer Session provides free bus service from Bradley International Airport to our campus on June 27 and back to Bradley Airport on August 1, 2020.

-If a student chooses to fly to another airport, parents must make their own arrangements for their son’s/daughter’s transportation to NMH (see next section).
+Parents must make their own arrangements for their child’s transportation to NMH from any other airport (see next section).
 Please keep in mind that Logan Airport (Boston, Massachusetts) is more than two hours’ drive from our campus, and JFK Airport (New York) is more than four hours’ drive from our campus.
-Remember to allow time to get through baggage claim and security!
+Remember to allow time to get through baggage claim and security.

 The following local car services provide airport transportation and unaccompanied minor services.
-Parents should contact them directly for rates and reservations.
+Parents must contact them directly for rates and reservations.

 Green River Transportation: www.ridegreenriver.com, telephone 1-413-883-6352

 Thomas Transportation: www.thomastransportation.com, telephone 1-603-352-5550

 Students enrolled in ESOL are required to take a special English test on the morning of Sunday, June 28, in order to be placed at the correct level.